 What You Need To Go Boondocking:

 With proper preparation, your RV can be the perfect home away from home when exploring off the beaten path.
-There are a few accessories that will make your boondocking experience as smooth as possible.
+A few accessories will make your boondocking experience as smooth as possible.

 - A solar power setup: Since you’re off the grid, you won’t have access to shore power.
 The best way to charge up your RV batteries is with solar power.
 A few additional solar accessories can take your boondocking experience to the next level; try the ECOXGEAR SolJam Wireless Bluetooth Speaker, Luci Solar String Lights, and 10,000 MAH Power Bank to start.